The Committee meets once a month, and is the linchpin of the Group’s management structure.

 Marc holds a post-graduate degree in Finance from the Dauphine University in Paris, France.

-Marc is French and speaks English, beside French.
+Marc is French and is fluent in English.

 Group Chief Brand and Communications Officer

-Dianne spent the first 11 years of her career in the public sector with communications roles at the Canadian Security Intelligence Service, the House of Commons and the Senate, before joining Imperial Oil, the Canadian subsidiary of Exxon Mobil in 1998.
-She joined TD Bank Group in 2001, where she took on increasingly senior roles including Senior Vice President of Corporate and Public Affairs.
-In 2013, Dianne moved to the Royal Bank of Canada to lead the global communications team as the Senior Vice President, Communications.
+Dianne spent the first 10 years of her career in the public sector in communications roles at the Canadian Security Intelligence Service, the House of Commons and the Senate of Canada, before joining Imperial Oil, the Canadian subsidiary of Exxon Mobil.
+She joined TD Bank Group (TD) in 2001, where she took on increasingly senior roles including the Senior Vice President of Corporate and Public Affairs which included Internal and External Communications, Government Relations, Community Giving, Corporate Responsibility and Social Media.

-Dianne holds an Honors Bachelor of Journalism Degree with a minor in French Literature from Carleton University in Ottawa, Canada.
+Dianne holds an Honours Bachelor of Journalism degree with a minor in French Literature from Carleton University in Ottawa, Canada.
 She is an Accredited Public Relations professional.

 Dianne is a Canadian citizen and is fluently bilingual in English and French.